North Cyprus: Going Where Few Tourists Go

 events, making it one of the most-visited attractions in North Cyprus.

-The ship was anchored near a rocky coastline where the waters were crystal clear and ideal for snorkelling.
+The ship was anchored near a rocky coastline where the waters were crystal clear and ideal for snorkeling.
 Some of us splashed in the cool blue waters while others took to water sports, a facility abundantly available on this picturesque coast.
 Continental lunch was served on board with the cool sea breeze wafting in.

 With a picturesque coastline stretching for more than a hundred miles Girne is hiker’s paradise as well.